phoenixframework/phoenix_live_view/guides/client/js-interop.md

     on the server-side.
 Dispatching new uploads triggers an input change event which will be sent to the LiveComponent or LiveView the `selectorOrTarget` is defined in, where its value can be either a query selector or an actual DOM element.
 If the query selector returns more than one live file input, an error will be logged.
-  * `js()` - returns an object with methods to manipluate the DOM and execute JavaScript.
+  * `js()` - returns an object with methods to manipulate the DOM and execute JavaScript.
 The applied changes integrate with server DOM patching.
 See [JS commands](#js-commands).

 For example, the markup for a controlled input for phone-number formatting could be written like this: